UPDATE

 • Proper identification

-All signers must sign the documents to be notarized while in the notary public's presence.
+All signers must sign the documents to be notarized in the notary public's presence.
 This is called "personal appearance."
-You can't notarize the signature of someone who contacts you only by mail, phone, or over the internet.
+You can't notarize the signature of someone who only contacts you online, by mail, or by phone.

 Proper identification